koalacoding/yoBlog/README.md

 20. Categories module in the right core.
 21. Modified the login and register interfaces design and added Javascript input verification to them.
-22. Improved index.php related files organization.
+22. Improved index.html related files organization.

 ## To do.
 * Allow the user to confirm login/registration by pressing "enter".